-Paranoid schizophrenia is the most common subtype of schizophrenia in the United States and typically reveals itself during a person’s teenage or young adulthood years.
-Paranoid schizophrenia is similar to psychosis and is characterized by delusional thoughts such as someone is out to harm you, or a loved one will abandon you.
+Of the different types of schizophrenia, paranoid schizophrenia is the most common in the U.S. and typically reveals itself during a person’s teenage or young adulthood years.
+Paranoid schizophrenia is like psychosis and is characterized by delusional thoughts like thinking that someone is out to harm you, or that a loved one will abandon you.

-A patient is known to have a schizoaffective disorder when they’re struggling with not only schizophrenia but also with co-occurring depression or bipolar disorder.
-For that reason, a person with schizoaffective will show a wide variety of symptoms such as symptoms of mania, symptoms of depression, and general symptoms associated with schizophrenia.
+An individual has schizoaffective disorder when they’re struggling with not only schizophrenia but also with co-occurring depression or bipolar disorder.
+For that reason, someone with schizoaffective will show a wide variety of symptoms including symptoms of mania, symptoms of depression, and general symptoms associated with schizophrenia.
 Symptoms schizoaffective individuals display with regularity include:

 - Depressive Symptoms – Persistent feelings of hopelessness, worthlessness, sadness, guilt, or suicide.
 Severe lack of energy and takes no interest in activities that used to bring joy.

-- General symptoms related to schizophrenia – Delusional thinking, hallucinations, disorganized movements, lack of facial expressions.
+- General symptoms related to schizophrenia – Delusional thinking, hallucinations, disorganized movements, and lack of facial expressions.

 Catatonic schizophrenia is a rare form of schizophrenia with symptoms that are more recognizable in a person’s physical actions rather than their thoughts.
 Individuals with catatonic schizophrenia are often mistaken to be under the influence of drugs or alcohol.
 Individuals with catatonic schizophrenia often have symptoms that include:

-Disorganized schizophrenia is commonly referred to as “hebephrenia” and is characterized by a schizophrenic individual that displays disorganized speech, thinking and behavior.
+Disorganized schizophrenia is commonly referred to as “hebephrenia” and is characterized by a schizophrenic individual that displays disorganized speech, thinking, and behavior.
 Disorganized schizophrenia is seen most often in teens and young adults between the ages of 15 and 25.
-People displaying this subtype of schizophrenia often have difficulty with their cognitive skills such as memory, motor skills, attention span and intelligence.
+People displaying this subtype of schizophrenia often have difficulty with their cognitive skills like memory, motor skills, attention span and intelligence.

-Residual schizophrenia is the mildest form of schizophrenia characteristic when positive symptoms of paranoid schizophrenia (hallucinations, delusional thinking) are not actively displayed in a patient although they will still be displaying negative symptoms (no expression of emotions, strange speech).
-An individual with residual schizophrenia could be transitioning from an acute phase of schizophrenia to remission or vice versa.
-Residual schizophrenia is not cyclical and can disappear or reappear at any time.
+Of the different types of schizophrenia, residual schizophrenia is the mildest, characterized by specific residual schizophrenia symptoms.
+This specific type is characterized by when an individual doesn’t display positive symptoms of paranoid schizophrenia (hallucinations, delusional thinking), although they still have the negative symptoms or more mild schizophrenia symptoms (no expression of emotions, strange speech).
+An individual with residual schizophrenia could have more mild schizophrenia symptoms as they may be transitioning from an acute phase of schizophrenia to remission or vice versa.
+Residual schizophrenia is not cyclical so the residual schizophrenia symptoms can disappear or reappear at any time.

-Schizophrenia is best treated using a combination of medication and psychotherapy.
-The medications most often used to treat schizophrenia include antipsychotic drugs or neuroleptics like Prolixin, Loxapine, and Thorazine.
-The most ideal treatment options for schizophrenia include cognitive behavioral therapy, cognitive enhancement therapy (also called cognitive remediation therapy), social skills training, and individual psychotherapy.
-After an individual with schizophrenia receives these types of treatments for several months, they become better equipped to manage their symptoms, especially as they age out of young adulthood.
+All different types of schizophrenia are best treated using a combination of medication and psychotherapy.
+The most ideal schizophrenia treatment includes cognitive behavioral therapy (CBT), cognitive enhancement therapy (also called cognitive remediation therapy), social skills training, and individual psychotherapy.
+After an individual receives treatment for schizophrenia for several months, they become better equipped to manage their symptoms, especially as they age out of young adulthood.